Make an appointment with your doctor if you notice a lump or any other unusual changes in your breasts.

-- How will you treat breast cancer if it does return?
+- How will you treat DCIS if it does return?

 - How often will I need follow-up visits after I finish treatment?

-- What lifestyle changes can help reduce my risk of a cancer recurrence?
+- What lifestyle changes can help reduce my risk of a DCIS recurrence?

 - Do I need a second opinion?

 If additional questions occur to you during your visit, don't hesitate to ask.